aniasobo/react-boilerplate/README.md

 Use `$ npm run lint` to lint your code with ESLint and check for accessibility issues with `jsx-a11y`.

 Open the browser console in development mode to inspect runtime accessibility issues detected by `react-aXe`

-**This project will prevent you from committing code that contains linter errors and failing tests**
+### 👮🏻‍♀️ This project will prevent you from committing code that contains linter errors and failing tests

 To change this setting, edit your `package.json` accordingly: